killerkpoke/TerminalDevConfig/README.md

 [Helix IDE](https://helix-editor.com) in the terminal for programming, and [Micro text editor](https://micro-editor.github.io) for quick file changes.

+## Fonts
+For fonts, i am using [Miracode](https://github.com/IdreesInc/Miracode), if want more minecraft and fun style, use [Monocraft](https://github.com/IdreesInc/Monocraft)

 ## Wezterm config
 Download or create the .wezterm.lua file into the home directory. if you created it then copy/paste the code to the lua file.